bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 Gateway configuration is provided in a declarative configuration {{ glossary_tooltip term_id="yaml-file" text="YAML file" }} that defines the Gateway Services and additional resources for your API.

 Templates are available for generating Gateway configuration for popular integration patterns.
-In this tutorial you will use a template to protect an API with an [Oauth 2.0 Client Credentials flow](/how-to/client-cred-flow.md) using a [Shared Identity Provider](/how-to/client-cred-flow.md#2-grant-access-to-the-identity-provider).
+In this tutorial you will use a basic template to route traffic to a custom endpoint URL.

 1. Log into the API Services Portal with your IDIR account.

-  !!! note "API Services Portal environment"
-      For this tutorial, you will use the test/training environment (https://api-gov-bc-ca.test.api.gov.bc.ca), rather than the production environment (https://api.gov.bc.ca).

   ```
-  gwa config set host api-gov-bc-ca.test.api.gov.bc.ca
   gwa login
   ```